atlas-outreach-data-tools/atlasopenmagic/README.md

 release = atom.get_current_release()
 print(release)
 ```
-### `set_release(release)`
+### `set_release(release, local_path)`
 Set the release (scope) in which to look for information (research open data, education 8 TeV, et).
 The `release` passed to the function has to be one of the keys listed by `available_releases()`.
 If a release has been downloaded locally, it is possible to use `local_path` to point `atlasopenmagic` towards the location of the datasets to use.
+Files are expected to be in a single directory.
 Metadata will be still retrieved remotely.

+Additionally, if your facility mounts or mirrors [EOS public](https://eos-docs.web.cern.ch/diopside/) as a local filesystem, you can provide "eos" as the local_path.
+In this case, files will be accessed using the native POSIX path

 Args:
 - `release`: name of the release to use.
 - `local_path`: local directory path to use for downloaded datasets.
             If provided, the client will assume that datasets are available locally
             at this path.
+If `'eos'` is provided, the original folder structure for the paths is kept.

 **Usage (remote storage):**
 ```python